Arteiii/release_workflows/README.md

 ## Features

-- Initialize and manage Git repositories using `gitoxide`.
+- Initialize and manage Git repositories using `git2`
-- Expose Git operations as HTTP endpoints with a web framework (e.g., `warp`).
+- Expose Git operations as HTTP endpoints with POEM.

 ## Project Structure